Philip the Arab and Christianity: Jerome

 The passage contains two important features: first, the statement that the letters of Origen to Philip and his family were still extant in Jerome's time; and second, a strong affirmation of Philip's Christianity.
-The sentence also contains the false reference to Philip's mother (matrem) as the recipient of a letter from Origen—it was actually Philip's wife who received it.
-Jerome probably confused her with Alexander Severus' mother Mammaea.
-Bowersock characterizes the whole passage as a "confused copy" of Eusebius' evidence.
+The sentence also contains the false reference to Philip's mother (matrem) as the recipient of a letter from Origen — it was actually Philip's wife who received it.
+Jerome probably confused her with Alexander Severus's mother Mammaea.
+Bowersock characterizes the whole passage as a "confused copy" of Eusebius's evidence.
 Shahîd understands "quae usque hodie extant" to mean that Jerome had read the letters; that he refers to Philip as primus would thus mean that he either found positive evidence for Philip's Christianity in them or, at least, that he found nothing to disprove it.

 Jerome otherwise had a dim view of the Arabs.
 His prejudices were those of a native Roman.
 Born in Strido (in modern Croatia or Slovenia), near Aquileia, and educated in Rome, Jerome was a lover of Latin, Italy, and the city of Rome.
 In about 374, he found himself accused in a dream while in Antioch on the way to Palestine: "Ciceronianus es, non Christianus", "you are a Ciceronian, not a Christian".
 In one of his letters, written while he was staying in the desert of Chalcis, he tells of the joy he had when he discovered that his correspondents had written a letter to him in Latin.
 All he had to hear during the day were the "barbarous" languages of the natives (that is, Syriac and Arabic).
 From this evidence, Shahîd concludes that Jerome would not honor the memory of an Arab emperor without a strong rationale.